-EOUITY COMPENSATION PLAN INFORMATION
+EQUITY COMPENSATION PLAN INFORMATION

-issued upon exercise of outstanding warrants and rights price of outstanding options, warrants and rights available for future issuance under equity compensation plans [excluding securities reflected in column (a)] (a) (b) (c)
+Plan Category Number of Securities to be issued upon exercise of outstanding warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans [excluding securities reflected in column a]

+(a) (b) (c)
-Equity Compensation plans

-approved by stockholders 1,032,527 \$36.08 139,219
+Equity Compensation plans approved by stockholders 1,032,527 \$36.08 139,219

-Equity Compensation plans

-not approved by
+Equity Compensation plans not approved by

 stockholders (1) 140,338 34.79 3,092

-TOTAL 1,172,865 35.92 142,311
+TOTAL 1,172,865 35.92 142,311 =======

-==== ======

-Employee Incentive Plan without stockholder approval.
+(1) In May 1999 the Board of Directors adopted the 1999 Long-Term Employee Incentive Plan without stockholder approval.
 This plan permits the Company to grant up to 250,000 shares of non-qualified options and stock awards to a broad base of salaried and hourly employees (excluding officers and directors) of the Company.
 Except for the exclusion of officers and directors, this plan has the same general terms and provisions of the proposed 2004 Stock Incentive Plan.
 In addition, pursuant, to this plan no individual may be granted more than 25,000 stock options in a calendar year, the aggregate number of the shares of Capital Stock which may be issued pursuant to stock incentives in the form of Stock Awards shall not be more than 135,000, and no stock incentives shall be granted under the plan after May 17, 2009.